The teachers at St Kieran's Primary School in Brighton are utilising flexible learning spaces to educate children for an exciting future.

 “As a teacher, engaging with 21st century learners is very exciting".

 “We are able to tailor the learning to suit the students and their learning outcomes."

 “If we need a quiet space then we have spaces to accommodate quiet work and if we need collaborative group discussion we have customised spaces to allow this interaction" Mrs Jones said.

 Principal Mr Ben Gray said “New technologies and advancements in ways of thinking about teaching and learning allow us to be more creative in the classroom".

 “Student engagement and flexible teaching methods are two key focus areas of teaching and learning here at St Kieran's Primary School" Mr Gray said.

-Families who are interested in learning more about flexible learning spaces are invited to attend the St Kieran's Open Day held on Friday, 23 March from 9am to 10.30am.
+Families who are interested in learning more about flexible learning spaces are invited to contact the School Office on 32695989 to arrange a tour of the school.